end2endzone/ShellAnything/UserManual.md

 ### exists attribute: ###

-The `exists` attribute validates a menu if the specified file exists.
+The `exists` attribute validates a menu if the specified file or directory exists.

 If `exists` attribute is set, the application will search for the file.
-If the file exists on the system, the validation is successful.
-To specify multiple files, one must separate each extensions with the `;` character.
-If multiple files are specified, **all files** must exists on the system for the validation to be successful.
+If the file or directory exists on the system, the validation is successful.
+To specify multiple files/directories, one must separate each value with the `;` character.
+If multiple values are specified, **all values** must exists on the system for the validation to be successful.

 If `exists` attribute is not specified, then the validation is successful.